jflorian/doubledog-koji_helpers/README.md

 Directory name where the binary RPMs are to land.
 The default is a dynamic value that matches the package architecture and is relative to the directory named *repo_name* which itself is relative to the *repo_dir* specified for the `koji_helpers` class.

 ##### `source_path`
 Directory name where the source RPMs are to land.
-The default is `SRPMS` and is relative to the directory named *repo_name* which itself is relative to the *repo_dir* specified for the `koji_helpers` class.
+The default is `'SRPMS'` and is relative to the directory named *repo_name* which itself is relative to the *repo_dir* specified for the `koji_helpers` class.

 ##### `strict_keys`
 If `true`, the mashing will intentionally fail if any of the builds has not be signed with the *gpg_key_id*.
 Defaults to `false`.